Running the Agent in Command Line Mode (DAI Run Agent)

 /Applications

-- For Linux: (The path in which your
+- For Linux: The path to your

 eggplantDAIRunAgent